natancox/stardog-docs/src/docs/cluster.html.md

 ```

 `pack.node.address` will be the port in which Stardog will be listening to when communicating with other nodes, whereas
-`pack.cluster.address` is a Zookeeper connection string where the Stardog cluster stores its cluster state.
+`pack.cluster.address` is a ZooKeeper connection string where the Stardog cluster stores its cluster state.
 `pack.cluster.username` and `pack.cluster.password` are just user and password tokens for node inter-communication and
 can be different from actual Stardog users and passwords, however you must make sure that all nodes use the same user
 and password combination.

-Next, you will create the Zookeeper configuration for each node.
+Next, you will create the ZooKeeper configuration for each node.
 For convenience, Stardog just forwards the start command
-to Zookeeper via the Stardog CLI, thus the configuration file for Zookeeper is a standard Zookeeper configuration file.
+to ZooKeeper via the Stardog CLI, thus the configuration file for ZooKeeper is a standard ZooKeeper configuration file.
 For this example we will use the following `zookeeper.properties` file in `node1`:

 ``` bash